riceissa/issarice.com/wiki/difficulties-with-altruistic-content-creation.md

     more accurate beliefs of the world, etc.
     These are all quite different from "saving a life", so it's unclear how to weigh this against typical charities.

+  * Potential paternalism?
+    Charity can "correct the market" by giving money to people who are unable to spend (the poor, animals, future persons).
+    But content creation has less of this problem: If people find the material useful, won't they fund it or pay for it?